ranjeethks/CNN-for-Traffic-Sign-Classification/README.md

 Got 98.6% validation accuracy and 96.1% test accuracy (new images)

-See detailed report in "TrafficSignsClassification_Writeup.pdf"
+A detailed report on what architecture was used and how the CNN was trained is given in [writeup report](https://github.com/ranjeethks/CNN-for-traffic-sign-classification/blob/master/TrafficSignsClassification_Writeup.pdf)